Death Guard Toxic Wasteland Bases

 The Technique

 Get your base textured with whatever ground material you normally use.
-I had leftover terrain flock and texture already on my bases from the previous scheme.
-Paint it dark — a mix of dark brown and dark green so it reads as dead, poisoned earth rather than healthy dirt.
+I used textured terrain paint and reminants already on my bases from the previous scheme.
+Paint it dark!
+A mix of dark brown and dark green so it reads as dead, poisoned earth rather than healthy dirt.
 Let it fully cure.
+This of this as the base layer, the deepest, darkest layer.

 This is the whole trick.
-Mix your lighter toxic green paint directly into the basing glue.
+Mix your lighter toxic green paint directly into the basing glue and/or water texture.
 You want it opaque enough to read as slime but still fluid enough to spread when a model presses into it.
+What I did was take a little bit of water on my brush and watered the paint down.
+I then used these watery-paint streaks to add to my mix.
+Light enough so it reads as a green liquid, not green paint.

 Coat the bottom of the model’s feet with the mixture.
 Press the model down onto the base.
-Let the glue spread naturally — don’t overwork it.
+Let the glue spread naturally and don’t overwork it.
 The organic squish pattern is what makes it look real.
+This being said, you’ll need a good amount of this mixture on the model’s feet, less is less here.

-Then take whatever’s left on your brush or tool and make puddles around the feet.
-I tried to do veins spreading outward from the footprints, but honestly it was too fiddly with the glue skinning over.
+Take whatever’s left on your brush or tool and make puddles around the feet.
+I tried to do veins spreading outward from the footprints, but honestly it was too fiddly.
 I ended up just making messy puddles.
-They looked better anyway — slime doesn’t make neat patterns.
+They looked great anyways.
+Toxic slime doesn’t make neat patterns.

 Don’t touch it.
 The basing glue needs to fully set before you do anything else.
 If you mess with it while it’s tacky you’ll lose the texture.